craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 ## Knowledge Skills
 +x hours with source
 #### Arcane
-> Arcane is the understanding of extra-natural phenomenon.
+> Arcane is the understanding of extra-natural phenomenon, such as the mystical or occult.
 #### Bureaucracy
 > Bureaucracy is the understanding of organizational operation.
 #### Culture